Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Experiments

 We estimated the correlation process for pairwise channels using the posterior mean and took the average of those processes for which the distance between all pairs of channels with a constant $d$.
-We plot the averaged correlation processes for distance $d = 1, 2, 3$ in Figure~\ref{fig:ECOG_pred}.
-The resulting correlation processes from the two experiments show that as the distance between pair of channels increases, the correlation decreases.
-Moreover, the dynamical behavior in $\mathcal{E}_2$ in the first 2 seconds is consistent with that in $\mathcal{E}_1$.
+We plot the averaged correlation processes for distance $d = 1, 2, 3$ in Figure~\ref{fig:ECOG}.
+The resulting correlation processes from the two experiments show that the dynamical behavior in $\mathcal{E}_2$ in the first 2 seconds is consistent with that in $\mathcal{E}_1$.
 It implies our model estimates are robust to the length of the time series.
+Moreover, as the distance between pair of channels increases, the correlation decreases.
+This is in agreement with the known neurobiology.